 2.2.5.
-After the system has been connected as shown in Figure 8 of this appendix, set the variable restrictor in the wide-open position and run the CVS pump for 20 minutes before starting the calibration.
+After the system has been connected as shown in Figure A4a.App2/8, set the variable restrictor in the wide-open position and run the CVS pump for 20 minutes before starting the calibration.

 2.2.6.
 Reset the restrictor valve to a more restricted condition in an increment of pump inlet depression (about 1 kPa) that will yield a minimum of six data points for the total calibration.
 Allow the system to stabilize for three minutes and repeat the data acquisition.